 Sorry to disappoint!

-7. There is only one ATM in all of Antarctica…but at least seven Christian Churches.
+There are only two ATM machines in all of Antarctica…but at least seven Christian churches.

 It’s all about priorities, apparently.

 8. The coldest temperature ever recorded on earth was in Antarctica

 This temperature was measured on a Russian station.
 It was July 21, 1983, when folks woke up to a frosty -89.2C.